Remove the cylinder head cover (650.1003256 - complete).

 • - at the inlet 0.40 ± 0.05 mm,

-Check with a torque wrench the tightening torque of the rocker arm strut mounting bolts (for tightening) and, if necessary, tighten them.
+Use a torque wrench to check the tightening torque of the bolts securing the rocker arm axle struts (for additional tightening) and, if necessary, tighten them.

 The tightening torque should be 80 - 100 Nm.

-Adjust the clearances in the drive of the intake and exhaust valves of the 1st cylinder, for which you need:
+Adjust the gaps in the drive of the intake and exhaust valves of the 1st cylinder, for which it is necessary:

 1. Disconnect and unscrew the engine speed sensor from the flywheel housing (1) (see Fig. 9).

 • 2.
-By rotating the crankshaft using a rotary device, in the direction of rotation, set the piston of the 1st cylinder to TDC on the compression stroke (1 position (see Fig. 10))
+Rotating the crankshaft using a rotary device, in the direction of rotation, set the piston of the 1st cylinder to TDC on the compression stroke (position 1 (see Fig. 10))

 • 3.
-Loosen the locknut of the adjusting screw of the rocker arms of the intake and exhaust valves (alternately) and back out the screw by half a turn.
+Loosen the locknut of the intake and exhaust valve rocker arm adjusting screw (alternately) and unscrew the screw half a turn.

 • 5.
-While holding the adjusting screw in this position, tighten the lock nut of the screw to a torque Mkr = 40 ± 8 Nm
+Holding the adjusting screw in this position, tighten the lock nut of the screw to a torque Mkr = 40 ± 8 Nm

-• (during the subsequent check of the gaps, the probe with a thickness of 0.45 mm at the inlet and 0.75 mm at the outlet should enter with little effort (1 kgf), 0.35 mm thick at the inlet and 0.65 mm at the outlet - freely, without effort).
+• (when subsequently checking the gaps, a feeler gauge 0.45 mm thick at the inlet and 0.75 mm at the outlet should enter with little force (1 kgf), 0.35 mm thick at the inlet and 0.65 mm at the outlet - freely, without any effort).

-• 6. further, turning the crankshaft sequentially by 120˚ from position 1 (initial), adjust the clearances in the 5th, 3rd, 6th, 2nd and 4th cylinders in the same order, respectively.
+• 6. then, turning the crankshaft sequentially 120˚ from position 1 (initial), adjust the gaps in cylinders 5, 3, 6, 2 and 4, respectively, in the same order.

 • 7.
-Start the engine and listen to its work.
-With correctly adjusted clearances, there should be no knocking in the valve mechanism.
+Start the engine and listen to its operation.
+If the clearances are correctly adjusted, there should be no knocking in the valve mechanism.